Coterminous municipality

-A coterminous municipality, sometimes also known as a coterminous city or a coterminous town-village, is a form of local government in some U.S. states in which a municipality and one or more civil townships are coterminous and have partial or complete consolidation of their government functions.
+A coterminous municipality, sometimes also known as a coterminous city or a coterminous town-village, is a form of local government in some U.S. states in which a municipality and one or more civil townships have partial or complete consolidation of their government functions.
 A term used for the formation of such a local government is "township and municipal consolidation."
 This form of local government is distinct from a municipality coterminous with a higher level of government, which is called a consolidated city-county or a variation of that term.

 Connecticut

 The entire area of Connecticut is divided into towns.
 Cities and boroughs are within town areas, and their governments may or may not be consolidated with those of the towns in which they are located.

 Illinois

 The Illinois Township Code includes provisions for a municipality coextensive with a township.
 Such a municipality is known variously as a coterminous city and a coterminous municipality, and the township is called a coterminous township; the term "consolidated city-township" does not appear in either the Township Code or the Municipal Code.
 The Township Code provides for the discontinuance of township organization within such a coterminous municipality.